Skip to content

 4.1 Shut Down DataFlux Func

-1. Use the docker stack rm dataflux-func command to shut down DataFlux Func (this step may take some time).
+1. Use the command docker stack rm dataflux-func to shut down DataFlux Func (this step may take some time).

 4.2 Move Installation Directory